Wealthsimple Save Review

-Wealthsimple Cash is a saving and spending account that lets you earn interest on your cash deposits.
-You can use the Wealthsimple Cash card to spend just like a debit card, with no monthly account fees, no low balance fees, and eventually, no foreign exchange transaction fees.
-After some serious scrutiny, we find that Wealthsimple Cash is an impressive product that’s definitely worth adding to your financial toolbox.
+Wealthsimple Save is a saving and spending account that lets you earn 0.75% interest on your cash deposits, with no monthly account fees, and no low balance fees.
+After some serious scrutiny, we find that Wealthsimple Save is a useful product that’s worth adding to your financial toolbox.

 - Hybrid spending and savings account